ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 QoS compatibilities
 -------------------

-**Note:** This section refers to publisher and subscriptions but the content applies to service servers and clients in the same manner.
+**Note:** This section refers to publishers and subscriptions but the content applies to service servers and clients in the same manner.

 QoS profiles may be configured for publishers and subscriptions independently.
 A connection between a publisher and a subscription is only made if the pair has compatible QoS profiles.